AncientNimbus/rb-chess/README.md

 >
 > The command system is context aware, so its usage availability depends on the location you are at.

-See the example below on how to launch chess as a new user:
+See the example below on how to launch chess as a new player:

 <details>
   <summary><b>Stage 1: Welcome to Ruby Arcade</b></summary>

 1. A boot screen is printed, adjust your terminal window size if needed (Recommended size: `80x35`)
 2. You will be prompted to create or load a user profile
-3. Enter `1` to create a new profile
+   - Enter `1` to create a new profile
 4. Give your profile a username such as `Ruby Chess Tester`
 5. Your profile will be created automatically and it can be found at `/rb-chess/user_data/` directory.
 6. You have successfully entered the lobby, enter `--help` to see a list of commands.